sdneon/LDraw_Model_Viewer/README.md

       * Official parts 'complete.zip' updated till 30 Jun 2024
       * Unofficial parts 'ldrawunf.zip' updated till 28 Jul 2024
     * Use the smaller [ldr.exe](https://github.com/sdneon/LDraw_Model_Viewer/blob/main/ldr.exe) if using your own parts folder/archives.
   * Informs user which LDraw parts zip or folder exists, and aborts if none exists.
 If so, do use `-l <path>` option to set the correct path to those assets.
+  * [New; not in .EXE yet] Viewer no longer renders *hidden* Lego pieces (hidden by LeoCAD).
+    * `-h` commandline option to retain hidden pieces.

 # How ldraw-visualizer works
 First, a primer on how ldraw-visualizer works on [LDraw.org](https://www.ldraw.org/parts/tools/ldraw-model-viewer.html)].